derSoerrn95/alex/contents/user-manual/project-management.md

 For performance reasons, a local installation of the target application is recommended.

 You can specify more than one URL if you have multiple instances of the same applications.
+One of the URLs has be specified as *Default URL* which is used by default when learning or executing tests.
 This is useful for parallelizing aspects of the learning process, thus, making it faster.
 It is important that these replications do not share the same state, e.g. have their own database.